Coffeekraken/s-validator-component/README.md

 })
 ```

 By doing this principle, your custom validators can have `n` parameters.
-It totally up to you.
+It's totally up to you.

 <a id="readme-applyFns"></a>
 ## The `apply` functions